 - To encourage responsible use of beer as an alcoholic beverage.

-We generally meet on the first Thursday of the month starting at 6:30pm.
+We generally meet on the second Thursday of the month starting at 6:30pm.
 The location varies but is announced on the front page of this website a week or so before the meeting.

 We try to make the meetings both educational and social, discussing and tasting different styles each month.

 Meetings are a great opportunity to learn more about beer styles and to have your beers tasted and evaluated in a semi-formal setting.

 Special events range from club campouts and potlucks to brewery tours educational seminars, and club brews.
 We also conduct the judging for the Enchanted Brewing Challenge and The New Mexico State Fair ProAm, evaluating beers brewed by amateurs and commercial breweries.
 There are other times that club members provide volunteer help at beer festivals.